Morgan Freeman Converted His Mississippi Farm Into A Honeybee Sanctuary

 — Arianne Ripmeester (@arianneripmees) July 19, 2019

-As much as there are people who are eager to aid in the replenishment of the bee population, others continue to harm hives reports Science Alert.
+As much as there are people who are eager to aid in the replenishment of the bee population, others continue to harm hives, reports Science Alert.
 In May, someone intentionally set fire to a group of hives in Brazoria County, Texas, killing over 500,000 bees in the process.

 The local beekeepers’ association posted a message in the hope of catching the person or persons who committed the crime.